sysrc jail_enable="YES"

 bridge0

-With the bridge created, it will be necessary to attach it to the em0 interface by executing the following command:
+With the bridge created, it will be necessary to attach it to the em0 interface and bring both of them up by executing the following commands:

 The next step is to create the jail as indicated above.

-Either the Classic Jail (Thick Jail) procedure and the Thin Jails procedure can be used.
+Either the Classic Jail (Thick Jail) procedure or the Thin Jails procedure can be used.
 The only thing that will change is the configuration in the /etc/jail.conf file.

 The path /usr/local/jails/containers/vnet will be used as an example for the created jail.